asapsav/teormineval-sample-review/README.md

-# An interesting first finding ak.sjndakjsnd
+# An interesting first finding

 For this practice problem in quantim mechanics: